Charibdys/Telegram-Media-Bot/README.md

 This program is considered complete.
 However, it has a few limitations:

-- Bot cannot determine if a video (MPEG-4) has sound or not
-    - If a MP4 with sound is found in the directory, it will be sent as a file
 - Filenames must include an extension that matches their type (.png, .jpg, .mp4, etc)
 - Files must be stored locally
 - No job scheduling (for fixed-interval posts, use with `cron`)